malinlarsson/courses/assembly/2017-11-15/exercises/Exercise_Diatom_assembly_project.md

 ### Aim:

 Your task is, as a team, to investigate the data and find out why the Yeast is not assembled well.
+Focus on quality control, but if you have time you can try to assemble the genome also.

 ### Data: